Making the most of your business through franchising

 As an alternative to a full business format franchise, it is also possible for a business to licence or outsource part of its functions to a third party licensee – for example, a business could licence out its sales function so that it can concentrate on other functions such as manufacturing or marketing.

 Our expertise in franchising

 LCF Law’s team has significant experience in advising franchisors of all sizes.
-Working alongside franchise consultants or directly with the franchisor, we have advised on the establishment and roll-out of franchising and licensing operations in many varied sectors including: estate agency, renewable energy solutions, loss adjusting, student employment/placement services, business transfer services, residential letting, packaging solutions, digital media, the restaurant/café sector, life coaching, tax advice and dental consultancy.
+Working alongside franchise consultants or directly with the franchisor, we have advised on the establishment and roll-out of the franchise and licensing operations in many varied sectors including: estate agency, renewable energy solutions, loss adjusting, student employment/placement services, business transfer services, residential letting, packaging solutions, digital media, the restaurant/café sector, life coaching, tax advice and dental consultancy.

-Our franchising legal advice services include:
+Our legal advice services include:

 - Drafting and advising on robust yet commercial franchise agreements which, once drafted, can be used throughout your franchise network.

 - Drafting and advising on related and ancillary documentation such as: master franchise agreements (often used when appointing a master franchisee to develop the franchise in another country or territory); terms and conditions of business; pilot franchise side letters; and confidentiality agreements and non-disclosure agreements (NDAs) to protect the franchise concept when marketing the franchise to potential franchisees.